-The only comments I have are that in the abstract suggest should be plural and for the discussion:
+The only comments I have are that in the abstract suggest should be plural (unclear what should be plural – lake trout is already used in the plural).and for the discussion:

 210 - should be past tense.
+Done

 Although I think this paragraph could be re-worded as a paragraph that starts with "Our data showed a lack of variation in lipid concentrations among three regions of the Lake Champlain, indicating that lake trout do not experience differences in prey availability across the main lake."
 (Maybe just taking the sentence at 266 - 268 and starting that PP at 269?
 And then expanding on the other two hypotheses and any evidence to suggest these are plausible.
 Just suggestion.

+This is a valid alternative structure, but we felt the existing text follows a more logical flow of hypothesis, rebuttal, and then consideration of alternatives.

 Reviewer #2: I have reviewed the author's revisions and found that they have done a good job of addressing most of my edits and suggestions.
 I believe the paper is ready for publication and have added a few additional comments that the authors may find useful.
 I also think that careful attention is needed when the authors are discussing the results of their comparisons concerning main effects because they indicate that the interactions between factor levels confounded the examination of main effects.
 The authors should state and defend the assumptions they are using when discussing the main effects.
 I also provided some comments concerning dissecting factor level effects and confining analyses to areas with sufficient data.

+Overall, we appreciate the insights of reviewer 2, and agree that the data could be subjected to further and different analysis.
+However, we feel that the data we have in hand, although publishable, are not sufficient for the level of analysis and interpretation suggested by the reviewer.
+The data show very interesting and publishable results that we believe will be of interest to readers, and propel future research on the topic.
+Their suggestions would be more appropriate for a more rigorous study on the subject in the future.
+We have made changes to the text as appropriate, noted below

 General Comments:

 I understand the author's view that the species lake trout should be referred to using the singular form of verbs (i.e., was) but still advise that readability of the sentences where they do that (e.g., line 31) would be improved by using the plural.
 While their indication that lake trout "was" extirpated from Lake Champlain is grammatically correct, it is clunky and left up to the reader to decide that they are talking about the species as a whole and not all of the individuals killed during the population collapse since the author's do not state that they are referring to the species (e.g., lake trout were among several native species that declined following …; or the lake trout population was extirpated).

+Done

 I still have an issue with the way the authors use the term "relative abundance" to represent their abundance measures.
 While relative abundance does have a specific definition in community ecology referring to the proportion of a species in context with other species within a community, I've seen it used in fisheries science as a defined measure that relates CPUE of a particular unit of catch (e.g., species, life stage or site specific density) to other factors (e.g., abundance in relation to something).
 CPUE in my opinion would mostly concisely be stated as CPUE or as abundance.

+Done